-Cosmeceuticals are skincare products that include biologically active chemicals that may cause physiologic changes in the skin.
-So stated, cosmeceutical skincare products do more than merely help your skin appear better; they may also cause changes in your skin.
+Cosmeceuticals are skin care products that include biologically active chemicals that may cause physiologic changes in the skin.
+As stated, cosmeceutical skincare products do more than merely help your skin appear better; they may also cause changes in your skin.

-They are used to treat aesthetic issues like hyperpigmentation, cellulite, big pores, and acne.
-However, the overwhelming majority of cosmeceutical products are designed to fight age—wrinkles, loss of suppleness and tone, and sun damage.
+They treat aesthetic issues like hyperpigmentation, cellulite, big pores, and acne.
+However, most cosmeceutical products are designed to fight age—wrinkles, loss of suppleness and tone, and sun damage.